 One of today’s most sought-after soloists, JEAN-YVES THIBAUDET has the rare ability to combine poetic musical sensibilities and dazzling technical prowess.
-His talent at coaxing subtle and surprising colors and textures from each work he plays has led The New York Times to write that “every note he fashions is a pearl… the joy, brilliance and musicality of his performance could not be missed.”
+His talent at coaxing subtle and surprising colors and textures from each work he plays led The New York Times to write that “every note he fashions is a pearl… the joy, brilliance, and musicality of his performance could not be missed.”
 Thibaudet, who brings natural charisma and remarkable musical depth to his career, has performed around the world for more than 30 years and recorded more than 50 albums.

 Jean-Yves Thibaudet’s 2014/2015 season is an intriguing combination of a wide variety of music: a balance of orchestral appearances, chamber music, and recitals, and a repertoire that includes familiar pieces, unfamiliar work by well-known composers, and new compositions.
 He also follows his passion for education and fostering the next generation of performers by becoming the first-ever resident artist at the Colburn School of Los Angeles this year and the following two.